Wellness Is the New Happy Hour: Where to Pair Libations With Relaxation in NYC

 It’s no wonder that what started as a trend integrating yoga with wine has extended to pairing other kinds of wellness practices with cocktail hours and beer tastings.
 Both wellness -- a recently maligned word-turned-slogan that really just amounts to any fitness-adjacent activity -- and a little liquid courage are necessary now that the zeitgeist seems in want of an exorcism.
 And this type of self-care is particularly alluring during this time of year, when the heightened indulgences and intensity of the holidays juxtapose with the looming expectations of being your best self come the new year.
 Adopt an early resolution and take care of yourself.
 Here is everywhere you can chase your relaxation with libations in New York City.

-SoHo, Williamsburg Sputnik Yoga is a nomadic practice that pops up in curious locations like a mattress store and a clothing shop.
+Sputnik Yoga is a nomadic practice that pops up in curious locations like a mattress store and a clothing shop.
 Classes wrap up with vodka cocktails like the aptly named Balancing Act, made with lemon vodka, jalapeño, and rosemary.
-Cost: $20

-Crown Heights Crown Heights is one of NYC’s most active and community-driven neighborhoods -- so Jewel City, a serene yoga studio and earnest social justice bookstore, fits right in.
+Crown Heights is one of NYC’s most active and community-driven neighborhoods -- so Jewel City, a serene yoga studio and earnest social justice bookstore, fits right in.
 Their new monthly Vino + Vinyasa series starts with an hour-long class before by a short walk over to the local bar St. Ends for a complimentary glass of wine and neighborly mingling.
-Cost: $25

-Port Morris The beloved Bronx craft brewery behind the city’s favorite “no nonsense ales” explores the parallel traditions of “ritual, balance and community” that are particular to yoga practice, beer making, and life in the Boogie Down.
+The beloved Bronx craft brewery behind the city’s favorite “no nonsense ales” explores the parallel traditions of “ritual, balance and community” that are particular to yoga practice, beer making, and life in the Boogie Down.
 Monthly Brew You Yoga classes include an hour-long vinyasa session and a five flight beer tasting.
-Cost: $25

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.